 divisions; and the purchasing divisions of each internal company.

-organization under the direct control of the President, the Material
+As an organization under the direct control of the President, the Material

-Management & Purchasing Office supports each internal company’s
+Management & Purchasing Office supports each internal company’s purchasing activities.

-purchasing activities.
 The Material Management & Purchasing Office engages

 in administrative tasks such as maintaining and managing basic companywide

-policies, the Standard Purchasing Rules, and the template of Purchase
+policies, the Standard Purchasing Rules, and the template of Purchase Agreement used by our Group.

-the Act against Delay in Payment of Subcontract Proceeds, etc. to
+The office also provides companywide guidance on the Act against Delay in Payment of Subcontract Proceeds, etc. to

 Subcontractors (Subcontract Act); supervises purchasing and procurement;